Fort Inge, Texas, first called Camp Leona, was situated on the Leona River a mile south of present-day Uvalde, Texas.

 Built in March 1849, it was established as one of several federal forts and served as a base of operations for army troops and Texas militia.
-Its name was changed in December 1849 in honor of Lieutenant Zebulon M. P. Inge, who was killed in the Mexican War battle of Resaca de la Palma.
+Its name was changed in December 1849 in honor of Lieutenant Zebulon M. P. Inge, who was killed in the Mexican-American War Battle of Resaca de la Palma.
 Missions included security patrols for the construction of the San Antonio-El Paso military road, escorts for supply trains and mail, protection of settlers from bandits and Indian attacks, raiders, and guarding the international boundary with Mexico.

 The post included about 12 buildings arranged around the parade ground, most built of adobe.
 However, the hospital was constructed of limestone.
 A low stone wall was built around the fort sometime during or after the Civil War.